 - Committed, professional instructors – our instructors are passionate about the field they teach in

 - Excellent employment opportunities

 Diploma in Psychiatric Nursing: this 3-year program is designed to provide you with the specialized knowledge and skills to provide safe, comprehensive holistic care in a variety of mental health care settings.

 Bachelor of Science in Psychiatric Nursing: this 4-year program builds on the knowledge gained in the diploma program.
 It will prepare you for future career and educational advancements in various leadership positions in the Psychiatric Nursing profession.

-RPN/RN Degree Completion: this part-time program offers flexible, online course delivery options for practicing Registered Psychiatric Nurses or Registered Nurses who wish to obtain a Bachelor of Science in Psychiatric Nursing.
+BPSN Degree Completion: this part-time program offers flexible, online course delivery options for practicing Registered Psychiatric Nurses who wish to obtain a Bachelor of Science in Psychiatric Nursing.